Waterford Airport: 2020s

 On 4 February 2022, planning permission was granted by An Bord Pleanála for the runway extension and associated works.
-Construction was set to be completed by the end of 2022.
+At that time, construction was projected to be completed by the end of 2022.

-In August 2022, it was reported that the billionaire Comer brothers agreed a €20 million deal to buy a majority stake in Waterford Airport.

-On 1 December 2023, it was reported that Comer Group International, in association with Bolster Group, would invest €12 million into the airport.
-This investment will nearly cover half of the €25 million total cost.
-The runway is expected to be extended by 854 metres and widened by 15 metres.
-The upgraded runway will therefore measure 2,287 metres long and 45 metres wide (longer than that of Cork Airport).
-The goal of this project is to allow for jet aircraft to land at the airport, and "offer the essential direct connectivity to the region".
-As of July 2025, the project has yet to commence as the Airport still awaits an approval of €12 million in funding from the government.
+In August 2022, it was reported that the billionaire Comer brothers had agreed a €20 million deal to buy a majority stake in Waterford Airport.
+In December 2023, it was reported that Comer Group International, in association with Bolster Group, planned to invest €12 million into the airport.
+This investment was projected to cover nearly half of the €25 million total cost.
+These plans called for the runway to be extended by 854 metres and widened by 15 metres, with the upgraded runway therefore measuring 2,287 metres long and 45 metres wide.
+As of July 2025, this project had yet to commence as the airport awaited approval of €12 million in funding from the government.

 In July 2025, Ryanair CEO Michael O'Leary opined that the airport would "never be a commercial proposition", commenting that Waterford was within the two-hour catchment area of Dublin and Cork airports.

-On October 1st 2025 Bolster Group announced it had secured a comprehensive funding package of over €30 million to deliver the complete capital project, enabling commercial flights to return to Ireland's South East region for the first time since 2016.
-The privately funded proposal to bring back international flights to Waterford Airport was approved by Waterford City & County Council on Monday 20th October 2025.
+On 1 October 2025 Bolster Group announced it had secured a funding package of over €30 million to deliver the complete capital project, enabling commercial flights to return to Ireland's South East region for the first time since 2016.
+This privately funded proposal was approved by Waterford City & County Council in October 2025.
+Concerns were raised, however, at the continued anonymity of the new investor, and particularly in Waterford City and County Council's decision to forgive a loan of €670,000, to waive its small minority shareholding in the airport, and to agree to sell €2.3 million worth of public land to the unnamed US investor for just €50,000 as part of the agreement.

-Construction work on the runway is expected to commence in early 2026, and the work will take nine-twelve months to complete.
-The target is for flights to commence in summer 2027.
+In November 2025, the general manager of the airport, Aidan Power, reportedly stated that "if contacts are signed, construction work can commence [on the runway] in the first quarter of 2026".
+Power suggested that, if completed as planned, the "target is to commence flights in the summer of 2027".

+In December 2025, an Emergency General Meeting (EGM) voted to begin the liquidation process for Waterford Regional Airport Plc, to transfer assets to Waterford Airport Ltd. In March 2026, ahead of a further EGM to approve the vote, the anonymous investor was identified as American billionaire Kelcy Warren.
+In April 2026, the company which previously operated the airport (Waterford Regional Airport Plc) was liquidated and the company controlled by Warren (Waterford Airport Ltd) commenced preliminary works on the airport's grounds.

+A sod turning event, marking planned runway upgrades at the airport, was held in May 2026, and machinery for ground-levelling works was reported to be on site as of late June 2026.